-How to clean a coffee machine every month
+How to descale a coffee machine every month

 Time needed: 1 hour and 30 minutes.

 When you use an appliance too often, especially if this appliance uses water, limescale and mould could build up in its inner workings.
-Especially if you live in an area with hard water.
-So, here is how to descale your coffee machine.
+This is particularly true if you live in an area with hard water.

 - Create your cleaning solution.